How does our inner drive liberate in life: by a job or profession?

 After going through all of her personal experiences, I understood her devotion, her drive, and her commitment in her work.

-She wasn’t only doing her work, she was also trying to leave a legacy for rural girls and women.
+She wasn’t only doing her work as a job or profession, she was also trying to leave a legacy for rural girls and women.

-“We have something unusual in our DNA which prohibits us from adopting a good drive that we trust.
+“We have something unusual in our DNA, sometimes, that prohibits us from adopting a good drive that we trust.

-I’ve learned a lesson long back from my personal experience, keep observing the world inside and outside my work.
-If I see someone is doing something good for the society, I take inspiration and I try to incorporate it in my life,” she said.
+I’ve learned a lesson long back from my personal experience, we need keep observing the world inside and outside our work.
+If I see someone is doing something good for the society, I take inspiration and I try to incorporate that in my life,” she said.

-We exchanged our name and email address and we became, I guess, pretty close friends.
+We exchanged our name and email address during our long travel and continuous conversation.

-Laxxmi, my friend, says that she doesn’t care about being an odd person, what she really cares about is having a drive for a mission.
+Laxxmi, that was her name, said that she doesn’t care about being an odd person, what she really cares about is having a drive for a mission.

 I fully accept that.